progoza/markdown-docs/cv/index.md

 #### 2018 - onwards:  UBS Business Solutions Poland

 - **GSS** - application used by bankers to build _book of demand_ for bond issues on primary market.
-Technology stack: C# (.NET Framework client and .NET 6.0 backend), Sybase ASE, Kafka, FIX protocol.
-Role: Technical Business Analyst and backend developer.
+Technology stack: mixed C# (.NET Framework client and .NET 6.0 backend) and Java (depending on component), Sybase ASE, Kafka, FIX protocol.
+Role: backend developer.

 - **Primary Monitor** - progressive web application built from scratch, used by Investment Bank clients to observe/monitor the process of collecting the orders for bonds issues on primary market.
 Tech stack: React, Java, Oracle DB.
 Role: Technical Business Analyst.

 #### 2015 - 2018:  UNIT4 Polska

 - **API Framework** - set of support libraries for REST APIs development for UNIT4 ERP application environment.
 Tech stack: C#/.NET Framework, WPF.
-Role: Technical Business Analyst (aka.
-Principal Product Manager).
+Role: Technical Business Analyst and developer.

 - **Identity Services** - set of services used for federated authentication with use of OpenID Connect protocol.
 Tech stack: C#, .NET framework, SQL Server.
-Role: Technical Business Analyst and C# developer.
+Role: Technical Business Analyst and developer.

 - **Student Management** - architectural modernization of platform for colleges and universities (system acquired by UNIT4 from US-based company).
-Technical Business Analyst (aka.
-Principal Product Manager).
+Technical Business Analyst and developer.

 #### 2004 - 2015:  REDKNEE Poland (former Nokia Siemens Networks)